oskarkraak/discord-image-sender/README.md

 ### Later deployements

 1. `aws configure sso`.
+For "SSO session name" you choose the session you configured during your first deployment.
 This opens a browser window where you log in using your programmatic access credentials.
 Back in the command line, you can skip all input prompts.
 2. `cmd /c "cd infrastructure && cdk deploy --profile PROFILE-NAME"` where PROFILE-NAME is the name of the profile you just configured.